Is Your Back-Office Operations Person Retiring? 4 Replacement Options

 • hope they work well with you and stay for a long time

-In today’s tight labor market, you’ll find yourself repeating the above processes.
+In what is still a relative tight labor market, you may find yourself repeating the above processes.

 The war for talent is real, and recruiting talent is “by far ‘the biggest concern’ RIAs say they face today,” according RIA consultancy firm, DeVoe & Co.

-It’s inevitable that one day the longtime and trusted operations expert would retire.
+It’s inevitable that one day a longtime and trusted operations expert would switch jobs or retire altogether.

-Having a longtime and reliable person in your back office is nice, but once they’re gone, you need a long-term solution.
+Having such a reliable person in your back office is nice, but once they’re gone, you need a long-term solution.

-In-house hiring and spreading out the work among existing staff isn’t always the best choice.
-After all, employees are not afraid to leave and if they get burnt out, they know where the exit door is.
+In-house hiring and spreading out the work among existing staff are not always good choices.
+After all, employees are not afraid to leave, and if they get burnt out, they know where the exit door is.

-Outsourcing and automating are more attractive options not only because they save you time and money, but you get better results and avoid the perpetual hassle of hiring and training staff.
+Outsourcing and automating are more attractive options not only because RIAs save time and money, but firms get better results and avoid the perpetual hassle of hiring and training staff.

 The RIA landscape is changing rapidly, as the top wealth and asset management firms increasingly leverage technology and compete fiercely for talent.
 Stay with the competition and make things easier for yourself by letting automation and outsourced solutions do things for you.